YOYOK9/BusinessElite-Plus/.github/ISSUE_TEMPLATE/bug_report.md

 #### Your most recent log file where the issue was present or a screenshot of the issue:  ex: (log folder or crash reports or screenshot folder)
-(do not leave blank.
+(DO NOT LEAVE BLANK.
 If you dont know ask for help in our discord)

 [Pastebin/Gist/Pictures LINK here]